Review: Disney’s BoardWalk Villas

 The recommendation comes from the simple fact that the distinguishing features of these resorts–extra space and full kitchens (the BoardWalk Villas kitchen in One and Two Bedroom Villas is above)–will not be of much value to first-time visitors following one of the itineraries on this site, as they won’t be used much.

 However, the Disney Vacation Club resorts represent more than 10% of Walt Disney World’s total rooms, and are very appropriate for first time visitors with large families, needing extra sleeping spaces, or looking for a more comfortable place to stay.

 Because of this, I’m providing a series of up-to-date reviews.
-We’ve stayed at the BoardWalk Villas half a dozen times and this re-review is based on our March and May 2014 stays.
+We’ve stayed at the BoardWalk Villas half a dozen times, and this re-review is based on our January 2016 stay, covering the newly-refurbed spaces here.

 DISNEY’S BOARDWALK VILLAS

 On this basis, Disney’s BoardWalk Villas comes in seventh overall of the Disney Vacation Club resorts.
 (See this for resort rankings.)